Ethical-Dyl/gamingserver-writeup/README.md

-Opening the file we see that it is an private key:
+Opening the file we see that it is a private key:

 <img width="263" alt="image" src="https://user-images.githubusercontent.com/66540055/193351171-53dc440c-a846-494c-abaf-0d31be496198.png">